panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 prop; // => 'default'
 ```

 The usage of ternary operator syntax becomes daunting when the number of properties to check increases.
-For each property you have to create a new line of code to handle the defaults, increasing an ugly wall of similar looking ternary operators.
+For each property you have to create a new line of code to handle the defaults, increasing an ugly wall of similar-looking ternary operators.

 In order to use a more elegant approach, let's get familiar with a great ES2015 feature called *object destructuring*.

-[Object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) allows inline extraction of object property values directly into variables, and setting a default value if the property does not exist.
+[Object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) allows inline extraction of object property values directly into variables and setting a default value if the property does not exist.
 A convenient syntax to avoid dealing directly with `undefined`.

 Indeed, the property extraction now looks short and meaningful: